100 Free Printable Halloween Trivia Questions and Answers for Kids

 Halloween trivia for kids is such a fun way to get your family or students into the Halloween spirit.
-Perfect for a classroom party or Halloween night, this list of more than 80 Halloween quiz questions and answers are great for even the littlest ghosts and goblins.
+Perfect for a classroom party or Halloween night, this list of 100 Halloween quiz questions and answers are great for even the littlest ghosts and goblins (now with a free printable!)

 I’ve always been big on Halloween.
 Now that I’m a mom, I feel like a lot of things have come full circle!